HOME

 spin the nozzle.
 The nozzle should continue to spin after you stop applying force to the nozzle.
 It should spin freely.

-NOTE: The large cyclone or storm jets are removed by turning the face forcefully counterclockwise until it clicks.
+NOTE: The large storm jets are removed by turning the face counterclockwise until it clicks and unscrew them.
 Then

 Pull the jet straight out.